 Copyright holders and/or their authorized agents who believe that material residing on a Fidelity system or network at the direction of a user of Fidelity's online services infringes the exclusive rights of the copyright holder may notify Fidelity's appointed Copyright Agent for claims of copyright infringement at:Copyright Agent

 64 North Clark Street

 Sullivan, MO 63080 USA

 Fax: (573) 468-5440

 Any such notification must be in writing, and must include:

 - A statement that the information in the notification is accurate, and under penalty of perjury, that the complaining party is authorized to act on behalf of the owner of the exclusive right that is allegedly infringed.

-- Identification of the material that has been removed or to which access has been disabled and the location at which the material appeared before it was removed or disabled;
+- identification of the material that has been removed or to which access has been disabled and the location at which the material appeared before it was removed or access to it was disabled;